kmqadkarl/ionic-assignment/README.md

 There is a menu bar plus some tabs at the bottom linking to other pages.

-What i used to develop the app was mainly what we were shown in class.
+What I used to develop the app was mainly what we were shown in class.

+See all the comments in the files to see.

 https://github.com/kmqadkarl/cavamenu